MDM restrictions for Apple TV devices

 Define content ratings

-Select maximum allowed ratings for films, TV programmes and apps.
+Select maximum allowed ratings for movies, TV shows and apps.

 Explicit content in Apple Books